JoachimCoenen/CatPointers/README.md

 # Features
  - `WeakPtr<T>`: Signifies non-ownership.
 The target won't be deleted when the pointer gets destroyed.
  - `OwningPtr<T>`: Signifies ownership.
 The target will be deleted when the pointer gets destroyed.
  - `SharedPtr<T>`: Signifies shared ownership.
-The target won't be deleted untill all shared pointers to it are destroyed.
+The target won't be deleted until all shared pointers to it are destroyed.
- - clear ownership semntics
+ - clear ownership semantics
- - less verbos type casting using:
+ - less verbous type casting using:
    - `myPtr.as<T>()` instead of `std::dynamic_pointer_cast<T*>(myPtr)`
    -  `myPtr.asStatic<T>()` instead of `std::static_pointer_cast<T*>(myPtr)`